hoysal08/encode-expert-bootcamp/day5/assignment.md

  ## Can you think of a situation where the opcode EXTCODECOPY is used
  EXTCODECOPY can be used in the upgradable contracts

+## Assembly coding questions
+Solutions for the assemble can be found in /assignment-5